h2oai/steam/docs/UserManagement.rst

 Before using Steam, it is important to understand User Management within your YARN environment.
-In Steam, User Management is supported in a PostgreSQL database.
+In Steam, User Management is supported in a database.
 The User Management functions in Steam determine the level of access that users have for Steam features.
 The Steam database supports setup via CLI commands.
 Refer to the `CLI Command Reference Appendix <CLIAppendix.html>`__ for a list of all